PatriciaDaher/deep_learning_challenge/# Alphabet Soup Neural Network Model Rep.md

 	1- Random Forrest
 	2- Gradient Boosting (e.g. XGBoost or LightGBM)
 	3- AutoML platforms (e.g. Google AutoML or H2O.ai
 These models are often more interpretable and can in most cases outperform neural networks on structured datasets.
-For further analysis and feature importance insights, i recommend testing with XGBoost, which also handles missing and categorical data effectively.
+For further analysis and feature importance insights, I recommend testing with XGBoost, which also handles missing and categorical data effectively.